What are Landscapes?

 The typical landscape shot is defined by shooting with a great depth of field so that all areas of the scene are in focus.

 Another important element is the light, which needs to be soft and flattering to bring out texture, colour and shape.
-This often means shooting with a high fstop number (ie f22) and in low light which gives a slow shutter speed which can lead to camera shake.
+This often means shooting with a high fstop number (such as f22) and in low light - this gives a slow shutter speed, which can lead to camera shake.